KeshiaRose/Clear-Filters/README.md

 Current version: 18.0227.0818

-### Download and install the Dynamic Parameter manifest file
+### Download and install the Clear Filter manifest file

-Download the Dynamic Parameter [manifest file](https://keshiarose.github.io/Clear-Filters/ClearFilters.trex).
+Download the Clear Filter [manifest file](https://keshiarose.github.io/Clear-Filters/ClearFilters.trex) and save it wherever you want.

 # Using the Extension
 1. Drag in a new Extension object to your dashboard